kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-02-03-KAP-TEN-LAST-TECH-NEWS.md

 **Top 10 Tech News from Monde Numérique (February 1, 2025)**

-Each week, the podcast "Monde Numérique" provides an in-depth analysis of the latest technological advancements worldwide.
-Here are the ten most notable news stories from this edition, highlighting key trends and challenges in the digital sector.

 ### 1. **DeepSeek: The Chinese AI Challenging American Giants**

 DeepSeek, an artificial intelligence developed in China, is shaking up the industry.
 It offers performance comparable to ChatGPT while being significantly more cost-effective, making it a formidable competitor to Western leaders.
 However, this AI faces plagiarism accusations from OpenAI and cybersecurity concerns that have led to its ban in Italy and Ireland.
 Some experts, including Luc Julia, suggest that its development may have required fewer resources than claimed, further fueling intrigue in the sector.